Looking to find out the benefits of confidence and ultimately increase your confidence levels? Keep reading to find out more.

 Luckily self confidence is a state of mind and one that is within reach so you can reap the benefits of confidence and high self-esteem and dominate your life and travels.

 *This ‘benefits of confidence’ post contains affiliate links meaning I might make a small profit if you choose to book using them at no extra cost to you.
 This helps me to keep providing you with free, quality content.

 What exactly is Self- Confidence and Self Esteem?

 Confidence is based on trust and reliance.
 It’s a feeling or state, a faith in something.
 Self-confidence in that case is having trust or faith in yourself which comes from one’s belief in their own abilities and worth.

-Confidence isn’t something tangible neither is it static.
-Our confidence levels are always fluctuating day in day out and it may also depend on the situations we face each day.
+Confidence isn’t something tangible nor is it static.
+Our confidence levels are always fluctuating day in and day out and it may also depend on the situations we face each day.
 You may feel very confident in your particular abilities when focused on one task yet not confident at all when faced with another in a completely new situation.

 Your self-confidence has much to do with your upbringing and the people you grew up next to and surrounded yourself with.
 The lessons we learned helped to shape what we believe to be true about our abilities and qualities.
 Our confidence also comes from how we have been shown and learned to react when confronting different situations.

 Self-Esteem on the other hand is a little different even though both a very much related to the way we think and feel about ourselves.
 Your self-esteem is more about how you see yourself as a whole and your overall sense of personal value and worth.